 EX: Given that 120 people work at Company Q, 85 of which drink coffee daily, find the 99% confidence interval of the true proportion of people who drink coffee at Company Q on a daily basis.

 Sample size is a statistical concept that involves determining the number of observations or replicates (the repetition of an experimental condition used to estimate the variability of a phenomenon) that should be included in a statistical sample.
 It is an important aspect of any empirical study requiring that inferences be made about a population based on a sample.
 Essentially, sample sizes are used to represent parts of a population chosen for any given survey or experiment.
 To carry out this calculation, set the margin of error, ε, or the maximum distance desired for the sample estimate to deviate from the true value.
 To do this, use the confidence interval equation above, but set the term to the right of the ± sign equal to the margin of error, and solve for the resulting equation for sample size, n.
 The equation for calculating sample size is shown below.

 p̂ is the population proportion

-EX: Determine the sample size necessary to estimate the proportion of people shopping at Whole Foods Market in the US that identify as vegan with 95% confidence, and a margin of error of 5%.
+EX: Determine the sample size necessary to estimate the proportion of people shopping at a supermarket in the U.S. that identify as vegan with 95% confidence, and a margin of error of 5%.
 Assume a population proportion of 0.5, and unlimited population size.
 Remember that z for a 95% confidence level is 1.96.
 Refer to the table provided in the confidence level section for z scores of a range of confidence levels.

 Thus, for the case above, a sample size of at least 385 people would be necessary.
-In the above example, some studies estimate that approximately 0.5% of the US population are vegan, so rather than assuming 0.5 for p̂, 0.005 would be used.
-If it was known that 40 out of 500 people that entered a particular Whole Foods Market location on a given day were vegan, p̂ would then be 0.08.
+In the above example, some studies estimate that approximately 6% of the U.S. population identify as vegan, so rather than assuming 0.5 for p̂, 0.06 would be used.
+If it was known that 40 out of 500 people that entered a particular supermarket on a given day were vegan, p̂ would then be 0.08.